Timbuktu Entry Requirements

 Restricted Items

-- Satellite phones and certain communications equipment - may require permits
+- Communications equipment: Satellite phones and certain radio equipment may require prior authorization from Malian authorities.

 Health Requirements